 - creating a swimming pool in a garden,

 - fencing off a part of a communal garden,

 in these situations the consent will enhance the value of the leaseholder’s interest and a Chartered Valuation Surveyor should be employed to assess the premium that should be paid.

 10. Fed up with legal paperwork?
 Simplify, simplify, simplify!

 Corporation tax self assessment – write to your local tax office seeking an exemption from corporation tax returns, they will usually grant a 3 year exemption.

-Full trading company accounts – stop trading if you can thereby reducing the cost of accounts and detail of what you need to file.
-If you have traded in the past, e.g., bought the freehold, then if you qualify as dormant you can reduce to abbreviated accounts.
-If your company does not have any assets and has not traded during the accounting year, you can file dormant company accounts, essentially just a balance sheet.
+Full trading company accounts – stop trading if you can thereby reducing the cost and detail of the accounts you need to file.
+If you have traded in the past, e.g., bought the freehold, if the company can become dormant you can reduce to abbreviated accounts.
+If your company does not have any assets and has not traded during the accounting year, you can file dormant company accounts (essentially just a balance sheet).

 To become dormant you will need to

 - Stop receiving income (pass a resolution to stop collecting ground rent),

 - Hold money outside the company, ie, in an Agent’s Client account so you do not have a trading bank account,